What is machine learning?

 What is model-based machine learning and the Bayesian framework?

 Model-based machine learning is a simple and general recipe for designing machine learning algorithms that are specifically tailored to each new application.
 The central idea is to propose for each application a custom-made model that captures, in a computer-readable form, all our knowledge about the data generating process.
 Different algorithms are then used to combine the proposed model and the observed data with the objective to make predictions.
 The Bayesian framework represents a powerful implementation of this model-based approach.
 Within this framework, we assume that the observed data is produced by drawing samples from a probabilistic model.
 At the same time, any uncertainty about unknown variables in the probabilistic model is encoded using probability distributions.
 Bayes’ theorem is then used to combine these probability distributions with the observed data in a consistent way.
 The newly updated distributions can be finally used to make reliable predictions.
-Bayesian machine learning is included in an article by MIT Technology Review as one of the 10 emerging technologies that will change our world.

 What is my research about?